Ralph L. Carr Colorado Judicial Center

 - an educational civics learning center.

-The second building is a 12-story office tower that houses judicial and legal agencies.
+Meanwhile, second building is a 12-story office tower that houses judicial and legal agencies.

 - Justice Facilities Review, AIA Committee on Architecture for Justice, 2016